Solid Blend Guidance on Water Systems During The Novel Coronavirus (COVID-19) Stay at Home Orders. Click here for more information.

-The chillers in cooling towers are the single largest energy-using component in most facilities (including healthcare facilities), and can consume over 50% of the electrical usage.
+According the Department of Energy, chillers are the single largest energy-consuming component in healthcare facilities, and can consume over 50% of the electrical usage.
 A failing or neglected water treatment program can reduce efficiency 10% to 35%.
 (Use Our Calculator to Figure Your Facility’s Potential Savings)

 If you have reason to believe your cooling tower may contain waterborne pathogens like Legionella or other undesirable substances or your cooling tower has been shut down for 3 or more days, you need to have the entire system (cooling tower, system piping, heat exchangers, etc.) disinfected and treated by an experienced water treatment provider, like Solid Blend, prior to restarting the system.